Hilary Duff Flaunts Fit Physique In Animal-Print Bikini

 The photo, which was taken with Hilary’s smartphone, showed the former Disney Channel star posing before a sizable mirror in a white wall-room with a window.
 A bench and what appears to be a hamper can be seen in the background.

-The 32-year-old stood with her legs spread, as she placed one of her hands on the back of her head.
+The 32-year-old stood with her legs spread and her shoulders back, as she placed one of her hands on the back of her head.
 She tilted her chin down and focused her gaze on her reflection, with a small smile playing on her lips.

-The mother-of-two flaunted her fantastic figure in an animal print bikini.
-The swimsuit put her incredible curves and washboard abs on full display.
+The mother-of-two flaunted her fantastic figure in an animal print bikini that put her incredible curves and washboard abs on full display.
 Fans were also given a good view of the black ink tattoos on her arm and her hip.
-Hilary piled on the accessories, wearing oval sunglasses, statement earrings, a pendant necklace, numerous bracelets, and a ring worn on her index finger.
+Hilary piled on the accessories, wearing a pair of oval sunglasses, statement earrings, a pendant necklace, numerous bracelets, and a ring worn on her index finger.

-For the photo, the Younger actress pulled back her long blond hair in a half-bun.
+For the photo, the Younger actress pulled back her long locks in a half-bun with a scrunchie.

 In the caption, Hilary expressed gratitude to celebrity nutrition coach, Erik Young, and Los Angeles-based fitness studio Novo Body Fitness for helping her achieve her fit physique.
 She also seemingly encouraged her followers to spend “at least 30 minutes a day” to focus on self-care.